-Wind Speed: The mean difference between starboard and port relative wind speed is about 1.54 knots and max absolute difference of 21.05 knots.
+Wind Speed: The mean difference between starboard and port relative wind speed is about 1.37 knots and max absolute difference of 29.00 knots.

 Wind Direction: An automated filter was implemented to remove data spikes and was applied to both the port and starboard (true and relative) wind direction.
 The filter was applied only in a few selected regions which appeared to be very noisy or spiky.
 The majority of the spikes appeared to have been correctly flagged and removed.
 However with automated filtering it is possible that a very small percentage of data points may have been misidentified.
-The filter detects and removes single data spikes in which the wind changes by more than 25 degrees in one direction and then immediately followed by 25 degrees (or more) in the opposite direction.
-Changes near the 360 mark are ignored.
+The filter removes data points when the wind speed is below 1.0 knot (wind direction is indeterminate) or when spikes are detected to be more than 25 degrees from a moving average.

 CourseOG: The courseOG values when the ship is stationary are not true values as the ship is not travelling a course.
 The current GPS and acquisition system generated values for such period are not true courseOG, this is a feature of the current system.
 The data has been manually QC'd (NaNed) when the speedOG was less than 1.0 Knots.
-This resulted in 26.35% of the data being marked as bad.
+This resulted in 54.26% of the data being marked as bad.

-PAR: It was noted that values recorded by the Port and starboard PAR (Photosynthetically Active Radiation) sensors had a mean absolute difference of about 64.49 (uE/m^2/s) respectively.
+PAR: It was noted that values recorded by the Port and starboard PAR (Photosynthetically Active Radiation) sensors had a mean absolute difference of about 23.00 (uE/m^2/s) respectively.

 Pyranometer: No issues found with the Pyranometer sensor.
-The values recorded by the port and starboard Pyranometer had a mean absolute difference of 27.78 W/m2 respectively.
+The values recorded by the port and starboard Pyranometer had a mean absolute difference of 26.90 W/m2 respectively.

 Radiometer: No issues found with the Radiometer sensor.
-The mean absolute difference of 3.54 W/m2 between the port and starboard Radiometer.
+The mean absolute difference of 2.15 W/m2 between the port and starboard Radiometer.